cadet-salzburg/_2RealKinectWrapper/readme.txt

 ----
 	_2RealKinectWrapper is an API built as a static library which simplifies the usage of multiple Kinect sensors (PrimeSense, Microsoft) for C++ programmers.
 	It supports both major SDKs (OpenNI and Microsoft's Kinect SDK) with one easy to use programming interface.
 It is multithreaded for maximum performance.
-	Simple examples for libCinder, OpenFrameworks and plain OpenGL/GLUT  accompany the release to demonstrate it's capabilities and usage.
+	Simple examples for libCinder, OpenFrameworks and plain OpenGL accompanies the release to demonstrate it's capabilities and usage.
 	The programming interface shouldn't change in the future in terms of breaking your code, new functions nevertheless might be added.
 	We tried to test the software as good as possible.
 However if you find bugs or issues we are happy if you send us a report or a solution to support@cadet.at, or use github ...
 	You can acquire different images (Depth, RGB, IR,...) of different Kinects at the same time.